-Mothers and children make up one of the most vulnerable populations in the St. Agnes service area.
+Mothers and children make up one of the most vulnerable populations in the Saint Agnes service area.
 An estimated 40 percent of children in the areas we serve live in poverty, which has far-reaching implications for their health.
-Teen pregnancy, lack of adequate prenatal care, low birth weight and birth defects create increased demands for health care.
-In fiscal year 2009, St. Agnes continued it long tradition of providing vital OB/GYN and pediatric care to these underserved patients.
+Teen pregnancy, lack of adequate prenatal care, low birth weight and birth defects create increase demands for health care.
+In fiscal year 2010, Saint Agnes continued it long tradition of providing vital OB/GYN and pediatric care to these underserved patients.

-There are several examples of St. Agnes' continued initiative to serve this vulnerable population.
+There are several examples of Saint Agnes' continued initiative to serve this vulnerable population.
 Two full-time, in-house perinatologists joined the medical staff in 2009 making high-risk OB services more accessible to our community.
-St. Agnes continues to provide Spanish-speaking OB/GYN services at the Esperanza Center, a resource center in Fells Point for new immigrants to the Baltimore area.
-Through its strong relationship with Baltimore Medical System, a federally qualified health center, St. Agnes provides perinatal, OB/GYN and pediatric services to uninsured and underinsured women and children in the community this past year.
+Saint Agnes continues to provide Spanish-speaking OB/GYN services at the Esperanza Center, a resource center in Fells Point for new immigrants to the Baltimore area.
+Through its strong relationship with Baltimore Medical System, a federally qualified health center, Saint Agnes provides perinatal, OB/GYN and pediatric services to uninsured and underinsured women and children in the community this past year.

 As a result of these initiatives, steady improvement can be seen in key indicators measuring access and outcomes.
-Hispanic births increased from 150 in 2008 to 186 in 2009, a 24% increase.
-The Hospital's percent of Medicaid neonatal discharges increased from 39% in 2008 to 43% in 2009.
-In terms of health outcomes, the severity of neonate cases measured by the APR-DRG system decreased 2.0% in fiscal year 2009.
-St. Agnes believes these already favorable results will continue to show improvement as these initiatives take further hold in the community.
+Hispanic births increased from 185 in 2009 to 221 in 2010, a 19% increase.
+In terms of health outcomes, the number of newborns with birth weights less than 2,500 grams decreased 7.0% in fiscal year 2010.
+Saint Agnes believes these already favorable results will continue to show improvement as these initiatives take further hold in the community.